 |I do sometimes agonise about whether I should be bold and say certain things, seemingly related to both anxiety (yes, I have a diagnosis) and impostor syndrome, especially on my blog.
 I work in a field where people have to justify their actions frequently and we are always reminded of our responsibilities, often in a rather pessimistic and negative way.
 This adds to the nagging doubts, especially when others seem to be so much more confident and outspoken than I (and I’m not exactly quiet).

 But the true test is of whether you would stand by your convictions.
 And sometimes it’s a good thing to have to stand up for what you say.
 Going unquestioned could lead to fixed patterns of thinking, and doesn’t allow for much introspection.
 When people challenge me, I do question my beliefs – it doesn’t mean I always change them – but by thinking critically, and having the courage to admit when I’m wrong.
 So I use the New York Times Test to think about what I want to say, and to consider whether my argument is a good one or not.
+Like, rather than how would I feel if my actions were reported on the front page of The New York Times; how would I defend my actions in such an instance?

 The link in the first sentence of this post is an interesting one – it discusses The New York Times Test in the wider conext of defending the indefensible, and misapplication of the rule.
 I think that’s why it’s such a good rule, because you have to think very carefully before you apply it.